 To verify information about old Pubs (or maybe to get copies), try the IRS Publications Branch at 202-622-5210.
 If that fails, try the IRS library (202-622-8050).

 Regulations: IRS regs are published first in the Federal Register and subsequently compiled in the CFR (see "Federal Register" and "Code of Federal Regulations").
 IRS Regs are also available on Lexis, Westlaw, the Federal Research Library and the the CCH Standard Federal Tax Reporter on Intelliconnect.
-Comments on proposed regulations are available on Federal Research Library, Lexis (TAXANA;TNT) and Westlaw (TNT).
+Comments on proposed regulations are available for free on Regulations.gov as well as on Federal Research Library, and Lexis (TAXANA;TNT).
 For more sources, see "Internal Revenue Code and Regulations."

 Revenue Rulings and Procedures: Revenue Rulings and Revenue Procedures are published in the CBs and IRBs discussed above in the "Bulletins" section of this entry.
-In addition, Revenue Rulings are posted free on Legal bitstream back to 1954 and Taxlinks back to 1955, while Revenue Procedures are posted free on Legal bitstream back to 1955.
+In addition, Revenue Rulings are posted free on Legal bitstream back to 1954, while Revenue Procedures are posted free on Legal bitstream back to 1955.

 For broad coverage and better searching, Revenue Rulings and Procedures are searchable in the Federal Research Library back to 1954 and 1955, respectively, while Westlaw offers separate databases for Rulings (FTX-RR) and Procedures (FTX-RP).
 Westlaw provides Rulings and Procedures from 1954 in its Bulletins databases (see above).
 Versuslaw has IRS Rulings back to 1953.